JetBrains/kotlin-multiplatform-dev-docs/topics/compose-resource-environment.md

 ## Locale

 Each platform handles locale settings such as language and region differently.
-As a temporary workaround, until a common public API is implemented ([CMP-4197](https://youtrack.jetbrains.com/issue/CMP-4197)), you need to define a common entry point in the shared code.
+As a temporary workaround, until a common public API is implemented, you need to define a common entry point in the shared code.
 Then, provide the corresponding declarations for each platform using the platform-specific API:

 * **Android**: [`context.resources.configuration.locale`](https://developer.android.com/reference/android/content/res/Configuration#setLocale(java.util.Locale))
 * **iOS**: [`NSLocale.preferredLanguages`](https://developer.apple.com/documentation/foundation/nslocale/preferredlanguages)